davidderaedt/CC-Extension-Builder-for-Brackets/README.md

 #[Creative Cloud Extension Builder for Brackets](http://davidderaedt.github.io/CC-Extension-Builder-for-Brackets/)

-New SDK branch
+This is the development branch of the project, based on the new, all-in-one SDK.

 ![screenshot](http://www.dehats.com/resources/ccextbrackets/header.jpg "screenshot")

-A [Brackets](http://brackets.io/) extension to let you create HTML based extensions for Adobe Creative Cloud applications such as Photoshop, Illustrator and Premiere.
+A [Brackets](http://brackets.io/) extension to let you create HTML based extensions for Adobe Creative Cloud applications such as Photoshop, Illustrator and InDesign.

 For more informations, go to: [Creative Cloud Extension Builder for Brackets](http://davidderaedt.github.io/CC-Extension-Builder-for-Brackets/)